An Aesthetic Philosophy of Librarianship

 Because college library booklessness has become acceptable, fashionable–equated with progress–LRCs and other forms of bookless learning (innovation labs, maker spaces, news rooms, learning commons, information commons, media centers and “active learning labs”–as if any sort of engagement with print is passive learning) are becoming more common in libraries on college campuses, replacing a large portion of the library or cutting significantly into its budget.

-I would say “replacing a large portion of the traditional library,” but despite the enthusiastic participation of library directors in creating these hybrid spaces, I’m not sure others in the college and university administration regard media labs, maker spaces, smart classrooms and “co-labs” as belonging to the library proper, as opposed to being housed within it.
+I would say “replacing a large portion of the traditional library,” but despite the enthusiastic participation of library directors in creating these new hybrid spaces, I’m not sure others in the college and university administration regard media labs, maker-spaces, smart classrooms as belonging to the library.

 Now, I think it is great that libraries are striving to become more social places.
-To me they always were, but maybe that is just my experience attending various universities and working in them most of my life.
+To me they always were, but maybe that is just my experience working in them most of my life.
 Libraries were never the stultifying study halls some make them out to be.
-Like a neighborhood bar, any decent library has its regular crowd.
-Students have always been able to study and socialize in libraries, and relaxed food and drink policies have become the norm for years.
-Many libraries were built with cafes in them or nearby, in a basement or in a neighboring student center.
+Students have always been able to study and socialize in libraries, and relaxed food and drink policies have been the norm for years.
+Many traditional libraries were built with cafes in them or nearby.

-There is nothing especially “21st century” about the combination of coffee, books, and people, or comfortable seating.
-What is new, however, is the new library professional antipathy for print, as if the books themselves are impeding learning or progress, impeding student success, impeding the advancement of the library profession, or draining the budget, requiring to much staff, standing in the way of the library’s becoming “popular,” and/or risking turning the library into a “book warehouse.”
+There is nothing 21st century about the combination of coffee, books, and people, or comfortable seating.
+What is new is the notion that the books themselves are impeding learning or progress, impeding student success, impeding the advancement of the library profession, requiring too much staff, standing in the way of the library’s becoming popular and/or risking turning the library into a “book warehouse.”
+It is a current that runs throughout library literature today, along with reminders that this generation of students never read “book books” so they are not likely to start when they go off to college.

-Print is viewed as an outdated product 14 that library directors and administrators are eager to distance themselves from.
+Print is viewed as an outdated product 16 that library directors and administrators are eager to distance themselves from for a variety of reasons.

-His figure of $4.20 per annum per book has been repeated so often at library conferences and in power point slides, even in Newsweek,18 it has become a factoid,19–a perfect example of what happens when articles are mined for information and not read critically to detect bias, which is what all of us librarians should know how to do.
+His figure of $4.20 per annum per book has been repeated so often at library conferences and in power point slides, even in Newsweek,20 it has become a factoid,21–a perfect example of what happens when articles are mined for information and not read critically to detect bias, which is what all of us librarians should know how to do.
+It is a straw man.

-First of all, all libraries weed, they do not “warehouse” for posterity.
-Collections must be continuously evaluated and maintained, buying new and get rid of the old.
+All libraries weed.
+They (we) do not “warehouse books” for posterity.
+Collections must be continuously evaluated and maintained, buying new and getting rid of the old.
+The stacks should not look like a Goodwill store.
 Most titles depreciate rapidly between 5 and 10 years from publication.
-Those that are no longer of scholarly interest are weeded, not left on the shelf to take up space and gather dust.
+Those that are no longer of interest or likely to be used, or significant to the discipline (depending on the mission of the library), are weeded, not left on the shelf to take up space and gather dust.

-But for those who raise such complaints against traditional libraries, I say would you ask an art museum curator what it costs to “warehouse a painting” each year, just in case someone might want to look at a painting?
+But for those who raise such complaints against traditional libraries, I say, would you ask an art museum curator what it costs to warehouse a painting each year, you know, just in case someone might want to look at it?
+Why not throw out paintings since we can view them online?

 Take a look at this title, taken randomly from EBSCO’s Collection Manager tool.
 Natural Gas Processing: Technology and Engineering is $146 for the print book paying full list price (librarians usually get a 20% discount for print books through their book jobber).
 The same ebook is priced at $177.60, $222.00 (for 3 simultaneous users) and $266 for unlimited use.

-Ebooks are or appear to be mere commodities to be called up when needed to write a paper for information, and quickly forgotten about.
-They are not intended to be “read” read, or remembered, valued or appreciated as a cultural object, just something to be mined as a resource for paper writing.
+To them, ebooks appear to be mere commodities to be called up when needed to write a paper or complete an assignment, and then quickly forgotten about.
+They are not intended to be “read” read, or remembered, valued or appreciated, they are just something to be mined for data.
 They are impermanent and ephemeral, like a Facebook post.
-No one expects that others will have read or heard of an ebook they come across in ebrary, but the same is not the case with print.
+No one expects others to have read or heard of an ebook they come across in an academic ebook collection–but the same is not the case with print.

-I’m not arguing that the library should not invest in ebooks to supplement print collections, but that we need to carefully consider the consequences of the strategy of divesting ourselves completely of print.
+I’m not arguing that the library should not invest in ebooks as part of a comprehensive collection development plan, but that we need to carefully consider the consequences of divesting ourselves of print, especially if we have not developed effective strategies and platforms to effectively promote our online content.

 Squeezing Blood from a Stone: Tangible Outcomes from Intangible Goods

 The decline in the perceived relevance of college and academic libraries can be accounted for in many ways.
-The most obvious cause is an increased reliance by administrators and scholars alike on information resources found by “Googling” (the Open Web).
-These days, neither the physical library nor the library’s website is the first place people come to when beginning their research.
-Often the library is utilized to gain access to the full-text of an article found online, that is, to get around a publisher pay wall.
-Rather than checking our catalog and online resources first, researchers find books they might like on Amazon and Google Books, or they locate book and article citations on Google Scholar, and then check to see if the library has them.
+The most obvious cause is an increased reliance by administrators and scholars alike on information resources found by Googling.
+These days, neither the physical library nor the library’s website is the first place people come to begin their research (I myself usually begin with Google Scholar . . . ).
+Often the library is utilized to gain access to the full-text of an article found online (. . . . through Google Scholar), that is, to get around a publisher pay wall.
+Rather than checking our catalog and online resources first, researchers find books they might like on Amazon and Google Books, or they locate book and article citations (on Google Scholar), and then check to see if the library has them.
+People come to the library and the library’s website as a last resort, not as a starting point for research.

-There are things that can be done to make our websites and our facilities more appealing and relevant to students and scholars, some which I will discuss below, but all involve traditional library strategies of promoting user engagement with content, specifically with the written and printed word.
+There are things that can be done to make our websites and our facilities more appealing and relevant, some which I will discuss below, but all involve traditional library strategies of promoting user engagement with content.

-Once vibrant facilities are risking becoming that which they hope to avoid, devolving into mere repositories, through practices and policies which pretend that collections do not matter despite what users say.
-(Please don’t get rid of print and then complain about low stats and lack of foot traffic in the library!)
-Our content, not our services, is what matters most to our users, and this should be emphasized in the design of our facilities, our websites and assessment models.
-Meaningful, relevant and interesting content should always be the focus of a library, not the flexible and diverse seating arrangements or the number of transactions at a service desk.
+Libraries are in the process of becoming that which they hope to avoid, devolving into mere repositories, through practices and policies which pretend that collections do not matter, despite what our users say.
+Our content, not our services, is what matters most to a community of scholars, and this should be emphasized in the design of our facilities, our websites, and our assessment models.
+Meaningful, relevant and interesting content should always be the focus of a library, not the flexible and diverse seating arrangements.
+Although it is a bit dated now, I wrote a blog featuring content-focused library websites in 2014.

-Corporate U. Another cause of the perceived irrelevance of libraries, which I find more interesting from a purely philosophical standpoint, is the increasing corporatization of colleges and universities, where everything–including the library, librarians and our acquisitions budget–must be justified according to a seemingly universal set of business management techniques whose applicability to the educational mission of academic libraries no one, including the Association for College and Research Libraries (ACRL), seems to have questioned.
+The New Corporate U. Another cause of the perceived irrelevance of libraries within the university –just saying now–is the increasing corporatization of college campuses, where everything–including the library, librarians and our acquisitions budget–must be justified according to a seemingly universal set of business management techniques whose applicability to the educational mission of academic libraries no one, including the Association for College and Research Libraries (ACRL), seems to have thought through.

-Just to clear up any confusion, I am not referring to strategic planning (goal setting and evaluation), nor rejecting the need to be accountable to those who fund us, but discussing very specifically the limitations of a certain popular business management approach which I first encountered years ago working as a library director for two for-profit vocational schools, and which now seems to have become ubiquitous in the library world and in higher education under the names of “quality assessment” and “outcomes assessment,” where “rubrics” and “KPIs” are applied to everything, ostensibly to create a culture of continuous assessment and improvement.
+Just to clear up any confusion, I am not referring to strategic planning (goal setting and evaluation/assessment), nor rejecting the need to be accountable to those who fund us, but discussing the limitations of a certain popular business management approach which I first encountered years ago working as a library director for two for-profit vocational schools, and which now seems to have become ubiquitous in higher education under the names of “quality assessment” and “outcomes assessment,” where “rubrics” and “KPIs” are applied to everything, ostensibly to create a culture of continuous assessment and improvement.

-Over reliance on these methods by administrators, however, along with complicity with them by our library professional associations, will ultimately have a detrimental impact on the quality and future of academic libraries wherever library budgets must be strictly tied to 1. institutional objectives and 2. outcomes-based assessments, or both, as new standards for libraries in higher education recommend.
+As many have pointed out, this business technique–that’s where “Quality Assessment” all started–has limited application when it comes to education.
+Reliance on these methods by administrators, along with complicity with them by our library professional associations, could have a detrimental impact on library quality wherever library budgets must be strictly tied to 1. institutional objectives and 2. outcomes-based assessments, or both.

 This approach has also become a relatively new (since 2011) best practice, or standard, for academic librarians, as defined by the Association of College and Research Libraries (ACRL Standards in Libraries in Higher Education), the professional association for college and academic librarians.
 By the standard committee’s own admission, this latest standard represents a shift in the way libraries are to think about assessment, in terms of methodology (must be “outcomes-based”) and emphasis (prioritizing the achievement of institutional and departmental instructional objectives, instead of those internal to the library):